Changissnz/nu_merchant_principal/README.md

 the open framework or preferential usage of the open framework.
-The open framework, as a layered computational model, must be one with roles and procedures specially prescribed, possibly modified throughout their course of use, with certain levels of uniqueness to each layer.
+The open framework, as a layered computational model, must be one with roles and procedures specially prescribed, possibly modified throughout the course of use, with certain levels of uniqueness to each layer.
+It is asymmetrical labor, in the form of hierarchies and stratifications, that adopt the open framework for use.
+The low-levels and high-levels of an open framework in the form of a layered computational model are conflated with this mentioned asymmetrical labor.